Kilikiana/warrior_bt/docs/state_of_union.md

 ## Known Gaps / Open Questions

-- No post‑entry “breakout or bailout” timer (e.g., exit flat if no progress in 10 minutes).
-- No “first red after entry” exit (code comment implied it; behavior wasn’t implemented in v2).
 - No explicit “no‑new‑high during pullback” or trendline breakout gate (kept for later; full detector has richer structure checks).
 - `SESSION_END` still occurs if a position remains open at day end; optional `--no-force-flatten` could be added for purist backtests.